Scripps Research: Scripps Florida

+Research

+The Herbert Wertheim UF Scripps Institute received $64.8 million in annual research revenue in 2024.

 Funding

 Grants and contracts provide funding for a significant portion of the institute's research.
 This revenue is derived primarily from the National Institutes of Health and other federal agencies.
 In addition, grantors include, among others, the American Cancer Society, the American Heart Association, the Cystic Fibrosis Foundation, the Leukemia & Lymphoma Society, and the Juvenile Diabetes Association.

 Gifts from individuals and private foundations provide an important source of funding for Scripps Research.
+In 2008, Audrey Geisel had a star named after her in recognition of her 50 years of support.

 Private foundations that have provided support include the ALSAM Foundation, Lucille P. Markey Charitable Trust, W.M.
 Keck Foundation, Arnold and Mabel Beckman Foundation, Pew Charitable Trusts, the Ellison Medical Foundation, Bill & Melinda Gates Foundation, and Harold L. Dorris Foundation.

 The establishment of the Scripps Florida campus was made possible by a one-time $310 million appropriation of federal economic development funds and by the Florida State Legislature and by an economic package provided by Palm Beach County.